Marketing KPI Dashboards for Each Level of Your Organization

 QUESTION 1: “Which Key Business Objectives are the most important for growing my business right now?” (select from the list below).

 QUESTION 2: How will you know if you’ve achieved it?
 What metric(s) can you use to measure success?

 These are your KPIs.
 They are the most highly-relevant metrics that indicate the success of the KBOs above.
 Note that your KPIs shouldn’t be created and implemented in a vacuum.
 They should be discussed and vetted with all the appropriate people at the table, which will also have the added benefit of increasing buy-in from everyone involved.

 You may already have KBOs and KPIs set for your business, but next, we’ll be looking at how to connect the dots from KPIs to the specific marketing metrics that affect them.
 Getting this information into a marketing analytics dashboard will give you the full end-to-end picture of your marketing program so that you can manage all the moving pieces more effectively.

 A dashboard gives you a dedicated frame to view your metrics within.
 It is time-specific, consistent, and visually accessible.
 Many marketing KPI dashboards are also now interactive, giving you more context and allowing for quick access to deep data dives within a single view.

-If you have to dig through correlated reports in isolation, you can miss important insights and connections that otherwise would’ve spotted in a dashboard.
+If you have to dig through reports in isolation, you can miss important insights and connections that otherwise would’ve been spotted in a dashboard.
 Dashboards, when implemented correctly, also improve communication between teams and departments.

 Pro Tip: Having a comments area for Observations and Recommended Actions will get multiple minds working together to solve problems and move that needle forward.